suffolklibraries/lgc/content/collections/events/blank-page-mosaic-02-01.md

     content:
       -
         type: text
-        text: 'Create your own digital billboard using text, collage materials and visual mixing techniques!
+        text: 'Design and create your own work of art, using a mixture of broken ceramic and glass pieces and other found objects, making a beautiful mosaic relief.
 This workshop is part of '
       -
         type: text
         marks: